Everything You Ever Wanted To Know About the DMCA Process, and How To Stay Safe as a Creator

 Make sure you understand the copyright rules of any platform before posting content on the service.
 For example, YouTubers aren’t just beholden to the DMCA.
 They’re beholden to YouTube’s content standards which are much vaguer.

+Avoiding misusing a protected DMCA video is pretty straightforward.
 According to YouTube, “Creators should only upload videos that they have made or that they’re authorized to use.
 Users should not upload videos that they didn’t make or use content in videos that someone else owns without necessary authorizations.”

+Unfortunately, the DMCA process can be further complicated by auxiliary means.
 A copyright strike happens when you’re reported for a violation of a service’s policy around the DMCA.
 However, it isn’t a legal DMCA threat itself.
 Rather than come after you through your ISP, copyright holders can report violations directly to the platforms you use.
 In many ways, this is worse, because it allows for the weaponization of DMCA by getting platforms to voluntarily be more aggressive than the law asks.

 A copyright claim or strike is where a channel owner is reported to YouTube’s Content ID system for a possible violation.
-Rather than immediately putting you in legal trouble, these violations allow you correct violations with limited penalties.
+Rather than immediately putting you in legal trouble, these violations allow you to correct violations with limited penalties.
 Again, in theory.

 Your first copyright claim will not negatively impact your channel, but repeated violations can have consequences.
 These punishments go up to losing your channel entirely, so take them seriously and read up on the rules of each platform you use.